smoll/houston-api/README.md

 ## Development
 When developing you will want to test your changes locally before pushing a change.
-You can do this by running `docker-compose up -f docker-compose.yaml -f docker-compose.override.yaml` from your root houston-api project directory, where `docker-compose.override.yaml` is the override file created using the specification below.
+You can do this by running `docker-compose up` from your root houston-api project directory.
+You will want to create a file named `docker-compose.override.yaml`.
+This override file will supply configurations for running the project locally.
+Example found below.

 In some circumstances the API server will spin up before the Postgres dependency is ready.
 You can resolve this error by opening up and `.js` houston-api file, making a change and saving the file.